openmcp-project/docs/docs/users/01-boostrapping.md

 ### Create a Git configuration file (git-config.yaml) in the configuration folder

 For GitHub use a personal access token with `repo` write permissions.
+It is also possible to use a fine-grained token.
+In this case, it requires read and write permissions for `Contents`.
 ```yaml
 auth:
   basic: